Skip to Content

 • The child’s needs will be met by the support agreement

-Because each child support case is different, it is not possible to state how much support you will be required to pay without first reviewing your case with a child support attorney in San Diego.
-However, you can get a general idea of what your obligation may be using the California Child Support Guideline Calculator or with the help of a child support lawyer in San Diego.
+Judges will determine the amount necessary after evaluating the psychological, physical, and emotional conditions of a child and their health and educational needs.
+Other expenses, such as those that may incur as a result of extracurricular activities, will also be considered by a judge when determining child support payments.
+Because each child support case is different, it is not possible to state how much support you will be required to pay without first reviewing your situation with a child support attorney in San Diego.
+However, you can get a general idea of what your obligation may be using the California Child Support Guideline Calculator or with the help of a child support attorney in San Diego.

 According to the Uniform Marriage and Divorce Act, an extensive law that governs divorce, spousal support, property division, child custody, and child support, parents are liable for applying a certain amount of money towards living requirements for a child after parents have separated or divorced.

 Failure to comply with court-ordered child support places the non-paying parent in contempt of court.
 The custodial parent can then approach the court and request that they enforce the child support order, which could lead to wage garnishment and potential penalties if the non-compliant parent continues to miss child support payments.
+In San Diego, the Department of Child Support Services (DCSS) also plays a crucial role in helping enforce child support orders.
+They offer various services for custodial parents to ensure compliance, including tracking payments, providing enforcement actions, and even initiating wage garnishments.
+Understanding the local processes and the role of DCSS can be pivotal in managing and enforcing child support obligations effectively.

 What are the Consequences for Not Paying Child Support?